Mount Rainier Fuhrer Finger Attempt 6.2.12 and 6.3.12

 Brian laid out this portion of the trip in a much more creative and colorful way than I ever could, so for details check out his trip report.
 I will just say a few words followed by throwing up a few of our better photos that didn’t make it into the first round.
 Despite the fact that heading to northern California meant a departure from our goals and several months of logistical planning, we knew there was something to be said for flexibility and listening to where the mountains were telling us to go.
 We were indeed rewarded for this, as Shasta was a much welcomed and pleasant surprise to all of us.

 A few words on the peak itself: If Rainier is the monarch of the Cascades from a climbing perspective, Shasta has to be the monarch from a skier’s perspective.
-Granted I haven’t skied many of the peaks in the region and am therefore probably unqualified to make that claim, if there’s another mountain up there that boasts the skiable vertical, the number of classic routes, and the quality of snow in combination then I’d like to know what it is.
+Granted I haven’t skied many of the peaks in the region and am therefore completely unqualified to make that claim, if there’s another mountain up there that boasts the skiable vertical, the number of classic routes, and the quality of snow in combination then I’d like to know what it is.
 I have a feeling Shasta is in a world of its own.
 I’d also like to add a quick note about the Bier Stein.
 This place had incredible food and a serve yourself beer cooler that rivals Tipsy’s Liquor World off of C470 and Bowles.
 I’d highly recommend checking it out if you’re in the area.

 Skiing in the Oregon Cascades: South Sister’s South Face 6.8.12